MissTipo/platform-gitops/README.md

 # platform-gitops

-GitOps repository containing the full Kubernetes platform stack.
+This repository defines the entire Kubernetes platform as code, managed through GitOps.
+It contains cluster bootstrap configuration, platform services, security, policy, networking, and observability.
 ArgoCD watches this repository and continuously reconciles the cluster state.

 This repo manages: